mosesfinlay/vidnote-2.0/README.md

 cd vidnote-2.0
 ```

-### Run the following commands in the route of the project directory
+### Run the following commands in the root of the project directory

 Install all the dependencies
 ```